WENATCHEE RIDGE

 *Actinolite-

-Ca2(Mg,Fe)5Si8O22(OH)2 - translucent elongated prismatic crystals found as monomineralic aggreagates, or associated with phlogopite or talc.
+Ca2(Mg,Fe)5Si8O22(OH)2 - Occurs as translucent elongated prismatic crystals found as monomineralic aggregates, or associated with phlogopite or talc.
 Crystals are dark green and do not possess terminations.
 Actinolite in cores of ultramafic lenses are more translucent and brighter in color.

 *Calcite-

-CaCO3 - Opaque white to grey cleavable masses from decimeter scale monomineralic calcite lenses
+CaCO3 - Occurs as opaque white to grey cleavable masses from decimeter scale monomineralic calcite lenses.

 Phlogopite-